Add more energy to your life every day!

 - Over 100 ng/mL = top of acceptable range.

-There is one more really important thing to consider with vitamin D!
-It has a direct effect on the amount of calcium you absorb from the foods that you eat.
+There is another very important thing to consider with vitamin D—it has a direct effect on the amount of calcium you absorb from the foods that you eat.
 When you have a vitamin D deficiency, you may only absorb 10-15% of dietary calcium.
 With adequate levels, you absorb about 40% of your calcium.
 It’s a big difference!
-So, you have all this extra calcium floating around in your blood, and that can be dangerous as it can build up over time causing it to block blood vessels leading to complications like strokes and heart attacks.
+You need the that calcium for your bones, and you don’t want it milling about in your blood it can build up over time causing blockage of blood vessels increasing your risk of both stroke and heart attack.

-In order to make sure it doesn’t build up in those vessels you need to take the right form of calcium (if you’re taking it)—I recommend calcium citrate, and enough K2 to activate the carrier proteins that shuttle calcium into your bones.
+A quick note on that calcium.
+In order to make sure it doesn’t build up in your vessels it’s best to take the right form of calcium (if you’re taking it)—I recommend calcium citrate, and enough K2 to activate the carrier proteins that shuttle calcium into your bones.
 You can get that in a supplement made from natto, a kind of fermented soybean.
-You can also eat natto but it’s a bit of an acquired taste to say the least.
+You can also eat it (natto) but it’s a bit of an acquired taste to say the least (as in…you couldn’t pay me to eat it.)

 Yours in Health,